siaox/HA-siaox-adb-remote/README.md

 1. Create script for buttons  ( see  ADB Scripts.yaml for more info )
 2. Add yaml from Remote Glance Card.yaml
+3. Add the lovelace from Remote Glance Card.yaml

 **Notes:**